Fall 2013 Student Employees

 Beyond recycling, Dan spends his time climbing, snowboarding, hiking, B Boying, mixing records, and going to see live music.
 Dan also strives to exercise regularly and eat healthy, as positive mentality can be directly related to physical well-being.

 Michelle has long been passionate & active in sustainability, social justice, and cultural imagination.
-She is a former US State Department BoldFood fellow working to ensure global food security starting with the US and Uganda.
-She is also a former Center for Progressive Leadership fellow who focused on sustainable regional planning, design and development.
+She is a former US State Department BoldFood fellow working to ensure global food security starting in the US and Uganda.
+She is also a former Center for Progressive Leadership fellow.
 She comes to the Environmental Center from the leadership team at Woodbine Ecology Center which promotes sustainable communities and indigenous values.

 Her favorite ecological term is "ecotome" (or ecotone), an especially diverse boundary zone between ecological communities.
-Michelle is a multi-ethnic writer, editor, project instigator, budding permaculturist of sorts, and mother of three.
+Michelle is a multi-ethnic writer, project instigator, budding permaculturist, wife and mother of three.

 Bio and Photo coming soon!